ruscot/snark-protocol-experiment/libsnark-experiment/README.md

 * [__depends__](depends): dependency libraries

 ## Doxygen documentation
-You can generate the doxygen documentation with the two command line :
+You can generate the doxygen documentation with the two command line in the `src` directory :
 ```bash
 doxygen -g doxygenfile
 ```